vonschutter/RTD-Setup/modules/rtd-oem-tweaks.mod/README.md

 ```

 The launcher opens the Python GTK interface when the GTK bindings are available.
-If they are not available, it falls back to the Zenity checklist interface.
+If they are not available, it falls back to a Zenity checklist where checked
+rows are enabled and unchecked applied rows are reset.

 Print live tweak status: